Canooq

 It depends on the lease and landlord, but many landlords require it and it can be useful protection.

-Can I use French documents?+
+Can I use foreign documents?+

 Sometimes they help, but landlords may prefer Canadian proof of income, employment, address, or references.